 Some 620 acres have been permanently set aside as a conservancy land — never to be developed.
 Another 220 acres within North Oaks are agricultural land, almost all of which will remain green space.
 Within the city there are another 500 acres of open space available for use by North Oaks residents.

 In the 1990’s, North Oaks Company chose renowned landscape planner Randall Arendt to design the development areas centered on a conservation area.
 Arendt first designated a large area to be preserved.
 Then he grouped development spaces around its edges.
 Home sites are placed to offer the best views and advantages of living within a natural environment.

 The city currently has about 2000 homes, with a population of approximately 5000.

 The City is responsible for traditional government services, such as police and fire protection, traffic control, animal control, planning, recycling, licensing, building code and ordinance enforcement.

-The Home Owners’ Association is responsible for road maintenance as well as for recreational programs and facilities.
-All North Oaks roads are privately owned.
+The Home Owners’ Association is responsible for road and trail maintenance as well as for recreational programs and facilities.
+All North Oaks roads and trails are privately owned.
 All home owners are members of the Association.